 Motorcycle accidents are well-known as one of the leading causes of traumatic brain injury (TBI) in the United States today.
-Together with auto accidents, they are the single largest cause of brain injury in the United States.
+Together with auto accidents, they are the single largest cause of brain injuries in the United States.
 One out of every five motorcycle accidents results in head or neck injuries, which account for most motorcycle fatalities.

 And partly because drivers often don't see motorcyclists or yield them the right-of-way, motorcyclists are at higher risk of an accident than drivers.
 The National Highway Traffic Safety Administration estimated that, per mile traveled in 2003, a motorcyclist was 32 times more likely to die in an accident than a passenger in a car.